Skip to content

 The word customs is often used interchangeably for 3 different procedures at an airport:

-These procedures are actually different to each other and normally happen at different points during your transit through an airport.
+These procedures are different to each other and happen at different points during your transit through an airport.
+I’ll explain these processes in more detail later on, or you can jump to the more detailed explanations here.

 What happens during a connecting flight?

-Two regions of the world where flights with international connections often transit are Europe and the US.
+2 regions of the world where flights with international connections often transit are Europe and the US.

 Connecting flights in European countries